Looking for Car Stereos?Start shopping

 The upgraded, 7-speaker system is largely the same, and you'll use the same integration kit in the dash.
 The biggest difference comes from the addition of a factory amplifier.
 You'll need to bypass that amp when you install your new receiver.

 Bypassing the amplifier entails using a “bypass harness” to run the speaker wires from your new stereo to the factory amplifier location.
-(This bypass harness is offered at half price if you purchase your new stereo from Crutchfield.)
+(This bypass harness is offered at a discount if you purchase your new stereo from Crutchfield.)
 The location of this amplifier depends on which type of car you have.
 In sedans, it’s located under the driver’s seat.
 Just run the harness’ wires to the amp.
 In coupes, you’ll find the amp beneath the center console, in front of the gear shifter.
 In this case, you’ll need to disassemble the console to get the wires to the amp, a process that is explained fully in your Crutchfield MasterSheet.

 In either case, you unplug the speaker connector from the amplifier and plug it into the connector on the bypass harness.
 This removes the factory amplifier from the system, letting you safely power your speakers with the new in-dash receiver.